xibosignage/xibo-manual/source/en/upgrade.md

 upgrade steps.
 * Press start to run through them.

+## Switching to Docker
+Installations prior to 1.8 will be "Custom/Manual" installations and should be migrated to Docker during the upgrade.

+TODO

 ## Custom/Manual installations

 Upgrading a manual installation happens in 3 stages: